mxnxl1506/Cybersecurity-Project/README.md

 - Detect and report open ports on specified hosts.
 - [Learn more about the Vulnerability Scanner](./vulnerability-scanner/README.md)

+### 8. Web Application Firewall (WAF)
+- Basic implementation of a web application firewall (WAF) to detect and prevent common web attacks.

+### 9. Firewall Management Tool
+- Python script for managing firewall settings using the 'ufw' utility on Linux systems.

 ## Getting Started
 To explore these projects, simply click on the links above to navigate to each project's directory.
 Each project directory contains a detailed `README.md` file with project overview, features, implementation details, and usage instructions.